Symphony Of The Seas accidents and incidents

 |11 January 2019||Crew / Passenger Crimes|

 (overboard jump) On January 11, 2019, Royal Caribbean Cruises Ltd (RCCL / shipowner) banned for life a 27-year-old male passenger after jumping from its cabin's balcony (Deck 11) into the sea while the liner was berthed in Nassau (Bahamas).
-The man (Nick Naydev, from Washington DC) was traveling together with friends and decided to show off by jumping overboard.
+The man (Nick Naydev, from Washington DC) was travelling together with friends and decided to show off by jumping overboard.

 In an Instagram-posted video, he climbed up the balcony's railing, stood on it for a few seconds (grinning at the camera) and jumped.
 Despite his miraculous survival, the man sustained some injuries resulting in pains in the neck and tailbone.
 He later commented that during the stunt was still feeling drunk from the previous night.
 He was soon picked up by a small boat and transported ashore.